AlmogBaku/ninja-forms-1/CONTRIBUTING.md

 # Contibuting To Ninja Forms

 This document describes the workflow for contributing to Ninja Forms.
 It is expected that engineers employed by Saturday Drive will follow these standards.
-If you are a community memeber who wants to contribute, that is great.
-We really appreciate if you follow these standards and it makes it more likely we will aprove your merge request.
+If you are a community member who wants to contribute, that is great.
+We really appreciate if you follow these standards and it makes it more likely we will approve your merge request.

 ## Opening Isssues